pandas-dev/pandas/doc/source/missing_data.rst

 **Fill gaps forward or backward**

-Using the same filling arguments as :ref:`reindexing <basics.reindexing>`, we can propagate non-na values forward or backward:
+Using the same filling arguments as :ref:`reindexing <basics.reindexing>`, we can propagate non-NA values forward or backward:

 .. ipython:: python